 Step 4.
 Add the Irish Cream and stir again.
 You will see the ganache start to thicken.

 Step 5.
-Pour the mixture into a shallow dish – or you can keep it in the bowl.
+Pour the mixture into a shallow dish, or keep it in the bowl.
 The shallow dish allows the ganache to chill faster.
-Set in the fridge for at least two hours or more, until the ganache is set.
+Set in the fridge for at least two hours or more until the ganache is set.

 Step 6.
-Put the sprinkles in bowls that are big enough to roll the truffles around, and then scoop out the ganache all at once, then roll the scoops of chocolate into smooth round balls.
+Put the sprinkles in bowls that are big enough to roll the truffles around, then scoop out the ganache all at once, then roll the scoops of chocolate into smooth round balls.
 Finally, roll the ganache balls in the sprinkles.

 - The chocolate needs to be chopped into small pieces; the smaller, the better.
 Once you pour the cream over the chocolate, the cream will start to cool down, and if it has to melt large chunks of chocolate, there is a chance you will have pieces of unmelted chocolate.

 - If by chance you have small pieces of unmelted chocolate just place the bowl in the microwave for 15 seconds, and stir immediately to get the chocolate melted.

 - Make sure the cream is hot when you pour it onto the chocolate.

 - Use room temperature butter so it will melt quicker.